-- Strike all the flags and store away correctly. - Bring in the plates from the course board. - Ensure all the race participants are ashore before the safety boat crews are stood down, the marks collected and the safety boats returned to the cellar. - Ensure everything in the race hut is put away in its proper location and ready for the next user. - Lock up the Race hut and fuel store when the fuel tanks have been returned. - Return all radios to the Clubhouse.
+- •Strike all the flags and store away correctly. - •Bring in the plates from the course frame. - Put all radios on charge. - •Ensure all the race participants are ashore before the safety boat crews are stood down, the marks collected and the safety boats returned to the cellar. - •Ensure everything in the race hut is put away in its proper location and ready for the next user. - •Lock up the Race box and fuel store when the rescue tank has been returned.

-Note any problems with the equipment in the Race Office log book and also report to the OOD.
-Note/report any incidents, accidents or near misses in the Accident book in the Clubhouse.
+Report any problems with the equipment to the OOD.
+Note/report any incidents, accidents or near misses.